By Admin · August 17, 2021

-The 2020 TSL Free Screenwriting Competition had over 13,000 entries – over 1 million pages of story – entered this season!
+The 2021 TSL Free Screenwriting Competition had nearly 13,000 entries – over 1 million pages of story – entered this season!
 That’s more than any other screenwriting competition that we know of anywhere.
 The huge turnout for this year’s competition is a testament to the need for high quality, accessible talent-discovery programs in Hollywood.
 It’s also a testament to the recent growth of Coverfly as a marketplace for screenwriters to connect with top-tier talent-discovery programs and industry professionals.
 It’s exciting to be at the heart of such a quickly growing and vibrant community of creatives – and we’re looking forward to celebrating incredible talent in this year’s TSL Free Screenwriting Competition.

 We want to answer as many of your burning questions as we can, since our normal support lines may be slower than normal because of the sheer size of this year’s program.
 Please review this information before reaching out to our customer support.